Recent Posts

 Used for culinary and medicinal purposes since the year 1500, this is considered liquid gold in Canary Island cuisine.
 The honey has a sweet and distinctive taste thanks to the archipelago’s unique flora and black bees, native to the Canary Islands.
 The process of producing and extracting honey in the Canary Islands is completely artisanal.
 Honey from the island of Tenerife has designation of origin status and is available in a variety of colours, flavours and types thanks to the various micro climates and rich flora.

-Categories: Canaries, Be inspired
+Categories: Canaries, Lifestyle

 Leave a Comment